Code-Institute-Submissions/vahega-my-first-project/README.md

 What is the website for.
 The website for Managing Knowledge.
-Knowledge management is a discipline that promotes an integrated approach to identifying,capturing,evaluating,retrieving,and sharing all of an enterprise's information assets.
+Knowledge management is a discipline that promotes an integrated approach to identifying, capturing,evaluating,retrieving,and sharing all of an enterprise's information assets.
 These assets may include databases, documents, policies, procedures, and previously un-captured expertise and experience in individual workers.
 This web site will provide the user to create a knowledge database .